kiwicommerce/magento2-login-as-customer/README.md

-## Magento 2 - Login as Customer by Kiwi Commerce
+## Magento 2 - Login as Customer by KiwiCommerce

 ### Overview
 - Admin can login as customers to trace any process in which the customer is facing the issue.